iboutsikas/cmsc341-web/projects/project3/designing_nodes.md

 Ok with that out of the way, this project is probably a **good** use-case of making the tree a friend of the node, so it can access private members.
 Yes, you can do everything in the OOP way if you want.
+In fact, if you are familiar with that mental model, it might help you abstract and delegate your code to make it easier.
 You won't be penalized either way.

 <div class="alert alert-warning">
     Your nodes <b>WILL</b> have to be templated on the key and index as well!